-When a phone call comes through the connected Bluetooth mobile phone, the playing track will be cut off and the phone will ring with the relevant information displayed.

-To talk on the phone, press ⊮ ≤ on the steering wheel control or touch on the display.
+- When a phone call comes through the Bluetooth connected mobile phone, the playing track will be cut off and the phone will ring with the relevant information displayed. - To talk on the phone, press ⋈ on the steering wheel control or touch on the display.

-To reject the call, press in on the steering wheel control or touch in the display.
+To reject the call, press on the steering wheel control or touch on the display.